annagornyitzki/tictactoe/README.md

 # tic tac toe

-A classic Tic Tac Toe game where you play as **X** against a basic AI (**O**).
+A classic Tic Tac Toe game built with HTML, CSS, and Javascript.
+You play as **X** against a basic AI (**O**).
 The game features a clean interface, restart functionality, and automatic board reset on win or tie.

 Features